suzu-taku/questionnaire/README_English.md

 This image is stored as "now_image_1.jpg".
 If the image is not displayed, refer to that.

 If the masked region is        important -> input 1

-                 rather important ->       2
+If the masked region is rather important -> input 2

-                 not so important ->       3
+If the masked region is not so important -> input 3

-                 not    important ->       4
+If the masked region is not    important -> input 4

 ## Interruption